 python waf install --install_path=kodo_build --install_static_libs

-At this point, you should be ready to include Kodo in your application.
-Here we demonstrate the procedure with one of the Kodo examples (you can use your own application instead).
+Here we show the command to manually compile one of the Kodo examples (you can use your own application instead).
 Change the directory to the decode_encode_simple example:

 Compile the example using the following (rather long) command: